-If you have a case and you think that it may not be appropriate for mediation, you are encouraged to speak with a Court ADR Specialist in the Office of Alternative Dispute Resolution.
+If you have a case and you think that it may not be appropriate for mediation, you are encouraged to speak with a staff member in the Office of Alternative Dispute Resolution.
 You may reach someone at 404-612-4549.

 Confidentiality does not include:

 - Mediators and program staff reporting whether or not the parties appear for mediation;

 - Threats of pending violence to self or to others; or